< Back to Previous

 The Walk

 I get tremendous pleasure simply realizing I am in Italy.
 That fills the gaps and vigilances in my mind and quiets it to be joyfully present in the world and observe the texture and substance and human presence and history about me.
 I am happy walking in the streets, watching everything like in a dream, a waking dream.
+In fact, I tell myself something like that: everything is hypnagogic.

 Traveling in a foreign country is in fact like being in lucid dream in which the dreamer is privileged to be awake and aware.
-I am on anxious autopilot in the U.S.; I am not even aware of my trance.
+I am usually on anxious autopilot in the U.S.; I am not even aware of that trance.
 Here the very fact of existence is gleeful and new.
 All things are strange and interesting.
 I have no patterns.
 I simply take in the reality—the sounds and panoramas, the flits of odd aromas and unexpected sounds, the sensation of warm breezes and water blown off a fountain.
 Italy.
 Italy.
 Italy.
 Not the States.
 Rome, the Middle Ages, World War II.
 Not America, not Ohio or Kansas or the Central Valley or Hartford, not dollars, not miles.
 Not the covert American game that never stops and in which I can’t escape being a player.
 America is about winning, one way or another; it is bottom line.
-Italy is pure process.
+Italy seems pure process.

-Europe balances my hyper energy, my tendency to anxiety, providing an equal energy and intensity of its own.
+So Europe balances my hyper energy, my tendency to anxiety, providing an equal energy and intensity of its own.
 Maybe I am really an old Mediterraneanite, like the Coptic figures that resemble me on Egyptian and Greek icons.
 Maybe my ancestral signaling is more comfortable here.

 Dinner